 Preview is a bit different to the others.
 It’s an iPhone app where everything is handled within the app on the phone rather than through a web service.
 It still sends you a push notification reminder, but it’s more self-contained than some of the others.
 You will still have to open the Instagram app to do the actual posting.

 It gives you a suite of image editing tools, like filters, and provides a visual way to see your upcoming posts.

 You can find it on iTunes.
 It’s free.

 Use these with care.
-Instagram takes a dim view of automated posting and might close your account if they find you in violation of their terms of service.
+Instagram takes a dim view of some implementations of automated posting and might take action against your account if they find you in violation of their terms of service.